rafalp/Misago/dev-docs/plugins/hooks/select-thread-solution-hook.md

     ...
 ```

-Misago function for setting a post as the thread’s solution.
+Misago function for selecting a post as the thread’s solution.

 ### Arguments